Chapter 3:

 The air smelled of tea and old wood.

-His books rested on a table.
+His books were on a table.

-yet something had entered.
+but something had entered.

-Narrator (voice like a soft echo between dawn and blade):
+Narrator (voice like a soft echo between dawn and blade)

 did not flee.